COVID-19: For the latest information, visitation restrictions, patient resources and frequently asked questions, visit

 Today, the drugs targeting the seven most common NTDs are being combined in a "rapid impact package" using treatment algorithms shaped by the WHO, supplemented with programs for sanitation and clean water.
 Support from the U.S. Government (through USAID) and the UK Government (DFID) are providing health ministries in disease endemic countries medicines and technical support to implement national programs of preventive chemotherapy.

 Current initiatives aimed at treating and preventing HIV/AIDS, malaria, and TB could provide an opportunity for the integration of these efforts with efforts to prevent and control NTDs.
 Furthermore, there is evidence that NTDs either promote susceptibility to the HIV virus or worsen the clinical course and progression of AIDS and malaria.
-The Center for Global Health, in collaboration with the National School of Tropical Medicine and Texas Children's Hospital Center for Vaccine Development will expand and incorporate new programs to address the prevention, care and treatment for NTDs within the already ongoing comprehensive programs nationally and worldwide.
+The National School of Tropical Medicine and Texas Children's Hospital Center for Vaccine Development will expand and incorporate new programs to address the prevention, care and treatment for NTDs within the already ongoing comprehensive programs nationally and worldwide.
 Read more.

 For NTDs such as Chagas and related kinetoplastid infections such as leishmaniasis and human African trypanosomiasis, case detection, management, and treatment are critical in addition to programs of integrated vector management.
 However, some of the medicines used for these conditions have toxic side effects and are contraindicated in pregnancy.
 Therefore, efforts to develop vaccines against Chagas and leishmaniasis are underway at the Center for Vaccine Development.
 Finally, parallel programs to develop new drugs or diagnostic tools should also be considered.